 Project

-The LongITools project is studying the interactions between environmental, lifestyle and biological factors to determine people’s risks of developing cardiometabolic non-communicable disease, such as obesity, type 2 diabetes, heart diseases and atherosclerosis.
+The LongITools project studied the interactions between environmental, lifestyle and biological factors to determine people’s risks of developing cardiometabolic non-communicable disease, such as obesity, type 2 diabetes, heart diseases and atherosclerosis.

 Project objectives and outputs